By Rashmita Patro

 Conclusion

-What are the benefits of the BOOT model?
+2. What are the key benefits of using the BOOT model for smart infrastructure development?

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.